Breadcrumb

 Volunteering

 Limited volunteer opportunities exist in the VM collection, and are dependent on availability and interest of the applicant.
 Types of tasks assigned to volunteers vary from inventorying the collection, to specimen preparation.
 Students interested in specimen preparation can request to be put on our prep email list - on weeks when we do preps a list of available specimens will be sent out mid week for student to sign up for, and preps will take place on Friday.
 Tasks other than prepping may take place at other times during the week.
-Interested students should fill out a volunteer form and email it to museum@humboldt.edu.
+Interested students should fill out this volunteer form.
+Please email museum@humboldt.edu if you have any questions.

 Undergraduate or Graduate Thesis/Directed Study (BIOL 490/499 or 690/699)